• Skip to main content

 Impulsive Purchases

 Keep your grocery budget at a minimum by not making any impulsive purchases.
-Plan exactly what groceries you want to buy before going to the supermarket, and stick to the list as best as possible.
+Plan exactly what groceries you want before going to the supermarket, and stick to the list as best as possible.

 Ignore any ‘buy now, pay later’ ads you see at the store or online.
 Shop for the necessities for you and your family and leave the expensive items until you are in a better financial position or the inflation era is over.